Sweet Dog

 1

-Rule out medical issues and growth
+Rule out the medical side and growth

 2